SageMathOER-CCC/sage-discrete-math/README.md

 3. Fill in the title and describe the issue or suggestion in detail.
 4. Submit the issue.

-### Forking the Repository
+### Clone the Repository and Create a Branch

-To contribute to the codebase or content, you'll need to fork the repository.
-This creates your own copy of the project where you can make changes.
+To contribute to the codebase or content, you'll need to clone the repository and create a feature branch to work on your changes:

 1. Visit the [GitHub repository](https://github.com/SageMathOER-CCC/sage-discrete-math).
-2. At the top right corner, click the "Fork" button.
+2. Clone the repository.
+3. Create a feature branch with a short descriptive name.
+4. Make your changes in the branch.

 ### Setting Up a Codespace

 GitHub Codespaces allows you to develop in a cloud-based development environment.
 To set up a Codespace in a development container for this project:

-1. Go to the "Code" tab of your forked repository.
+1. Go to the "Code" tab of your cloned repository.
 2. Click the green "Code" button, then select "Open with Codespaces" > "New codespace".
 3. GitHub will prepare your codespace with the project's development environment.
 4. Alternatively, you can clone the repository to your local machine and set up the development environment with a development container.